Skip to main content

 • Background will set the background color for the card.

 • Shadow Settings will make your card pop off the page.
-The first shadow setting is for the default shadow, when the user is not hovering over the card.
+The first shadow setting is for the default shadow when the user is not hovering over the card.

 • Use Border Width to add a border around cards.
 This is set in pixel width, so the higher the number, the thicker the border.
-If you choose to add a border, use the color picker labeled “Border” to set the color.
-By default, this will inherit the color you set up for "lines" in the Foundational Color section.
+If you add a border, use the color picker labeled “Border” to set the color.
+By default, this will inherit the color you set for "lines" in the Foundational Color section.

 • Idle State reflects the settings when the cursor is not on the card